- Alton Burton

 Alton Burton is the Community Outreach Coordinator for The Brazos Valley Council on Alcohol and Substance Abuse in Bryan, Texas.
 His expertise is in community mobilization; specifically, building community based action oriented coalitions utilizing the Strategic Prevention Framework; youth development and engagement; and tobacco prevention and cessation.

 Idethia Shevon Harvey, DrPH, MPH

-Shevon Harvey is an Associate Professor and Director of the Transdisciplinary Center for Health Equity Research in the Department of Health and Kinesiology at Texas A&M University in College Station, Texas.
-Dr. Harvey’s research examines how social conditions impact type-2 diabetes disparities among minorities in disadvantaged areas.
+Idethia Shevon Harvey is an Associate Professor in the Department of Health Sciences and Faculty Fellow for Inclusive Excellence in the School of Health Professions at the University of Missouri Columbia in Columbia, MO.
+Dr. Harvey's research examines how social conditions impact type-2 diabetes disparities among minorities in disadvantaged areas.